Professional Development Courses

 For those with basic knowledge or would like to learn more.

-Friday, October 24, 2025, 8:00 AM – 5:00 PM
+Friday, November 1, 2024, 8:00 AM – 5:00 PM

-2. Infectious Substance Shipping Certification
+2. IATA Infectious Substance Shipping Certification

-This course is appropriate for those who have some experience with infectious substance handling or shipping but may not have been certified within the past three years.
+This course is appropriate for those who have some experience with infectious substance handling or shipping but may not have been certified within the past 3 years and those with little to no previous training.
 The course utilizes several facilitated learning activities.
-Attendees have opportunities to mark, label, package and complete documentation for a variety of infectious substances shipments (Category A, Category B, Exempt Patient Specimens).
-This course would be appropriate for those responsible for packaging, marking, labeling shipments of all categories of infectious substances, dry ice and liquid nitrogen.
-Attendees have both an online exam (score at least 80%) and practical exercises to complete to demonstrate competency.
+There will be group discussions and interactive exercises focused on the essential areas of infectious substance shipping.
+New IATA requirements for competency assessment will be administered short interactive assignments, and an online exam.
+Participants will mark, label, package, and complete documentation for infectious substance shipments (Category A, Category B, and Exempt Patient Specimens), and review applicable regulations with a focus on IATA.
+Additional U.S. DOT differences will also be addressed.
+This course is appropriate for those responsible for packaging, marking, and labeling shipments of all categories of infectious substances, dry ice, and liquid nitrogen.
+Participants have both an online exam (score at least 80%) and practical exercises to complete to demonstrate competency.
 Successful completion of the course will qualify attendees for IATA/DOT certification.

 Objectives: